-The title screen menu displays your Steam avatar in place of your chosen Mii, and the option to quit the game has replaced the digital manual.
+The title screen menu displays the player's Steam avatar in place of their chosen Mii, and the option to quit the game has replaced the digital manual.
 The Two-Player Race mode has also been removed entirely.

 The options menu has been expanded to include settings for graphics, audio and controls, and can be accessed from the title screen or the pause menu.

 The voice volume control appears to only affect the mid-level commentary from the Deadly Six; no other voices are affected.
-By setting this to zero, you can shut them up, which isn't possible to do in the Wii U version.
+By setting this to zero, the player can shut them up, which isn't possible to do in the Wii U version.